rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

     1. Open the site [domain-aaa.com/single-sign-on](https://domain-aaa.com/single-sign-on) in both instances.
     2. Input your email and initiate the Single Sign-On process.
 5. **Analyze the Cookies in the Application Tab**
-    1. Go to the “Application” tab in the DevTools in both the default browser instance and the one simulating third-party cookie deprecation.
+    1. Go to the “Application” tab in the DevTools for both the default browser instance and the one simulating third-party cookie deprecation.
     2. Navigate to the “Cookies” section and select the frame ([domain-aaa.com](https://domain-aaa.com/) to view the cookies.
     3. Note the presence of the cookie from [domain-ccc.com](https://domain-ccc.com/) associated with our SSO service in both Chrome instances.
 6. **Compare the Cookies**